OpenNebula/docs/source/deployment/open_cloud_storage_setup/fs_ds.rst

 SSH Transfer Mode
 --------------------------------------------------------------------------------
 In this case the System Datastore is distributed among the hosts.
 The ssh transfer driver uses the hosts' local storage to place the images of running Virtual Machines.
 All the operations are then performed locally but images have to be copied always to the hosts, which in turn can be a very resource demanding operation.
-Also this driver prevents the use of live-migrations between hosts.

 |image2|